-For out-of-network benefits, in addition to any coinsurance and deductible amounts, you are responsible for any charges billed by the provider in excess of the non-network provider reimbursement amount.
+For out-of-network benefits, in addition to any coinsurance and deductible amounts, you are responsible for any charges billed by the provider in excess of the non-network provider reimbursement amount, except as described in Your Rights and Protections Against Surprise Medical Bills at the end of this Policy.

-In addition, for the network pharmacies described in Prescription Drugs the calculation of coinsurance amounts as described above do not include possible reductions for any volume purchase discounts or price adjustments that MIC may later receive related to certain prescription drugs and pharmacy services.
+In addition, for the network pharmacies described in Prescription Drugs the calculation of coinsurance amounts as described above do not include possible reductions for any volume purchase discounts or price adjustments that Medica may later receive related to certain prescription drugs and pharmacy services.